-10. REHABILITATION PROVISION
+11. REHABILITATION PROVISION

 Historical work done by other companies on the Company's mining sites also resulted in MENDM issuing an order to the Company requiring the filing of a mine closure plan (MCP).
-Therefore, the rehabilitation provision recorded in these interim financial statements represents the estimate of the eventual legal and contractual obligations associated with a future closure of the Company's mining operations either progressively or at the end of the mine life.
-A draft MCP was submitted to MENDM in September 2021 and the Company is awaiting MENDM's comments.
-These obligations consist of estimated costs associated with reclamation and monitoring activities and the removal of tangible assets from the Company's mining sites.
+Therefore, the rehabilitation provision recorded in these Interim Financial Statements represents the estimate of the eventual legal and contractual obligations associated with a future closure of the Company's mining operations either progressively or at the end of the mine life.
+A draft MCP was submitted to MENDM in September 2021.
+An update meeting with MENDM is expected to take place during H2 2022 to discuss the results of actions taken by the Company with respect to the MCP, and to discuss any further requirements needed to finalize the closure plan.
+The MCP obligations consist of estimated costs associated with reclamation and monitoring activities and the removal of tangible assets from the Company's mining sites.